vashishthakapoor/animated-shortcodes/index.md

 For more details see [my website](https://vashishthakapoor.com/animated-shortcodes/).

-There is also a collection of awesome and the fastest wordpress themes[fastest wordpress themes](https://vashishthakapoor.com/fastest-wordpress-themes/) I have published on my blog.
+There is also a collection of awesome and the fastest woocommerce themes[fastest woocommerce themes](https://vashishthakapoor.com/fastest-ecommerce-wordpress-themes/) I have published on my blog.
 Do not forget checking it out too.

 ### Support or Contact